 - Not suitable for every company: Implementing an agile working policy does not necessarily mean that a company is going to be successful.
 This workstyle does not fit certain types of businesses.
 Factors such as: customers, stakeholders, regulations, etc. can stand in the way of a good outcome.

 - Challenge to monitor performance: Workers have the flexibility to decide when, where and how they want to work.
-Over time, it can become difficult to manage the performance outcomes.
-A strategy needs to be implemented to ensure that goals are met.
+Over time, it can become difficult to manage performance outcomes.
+For goals to be met, a strategy needs to be implemented.
+Factorial offer a performance management system so you can make decisions based on qualitative data.

 - Requires a cultural change: Change does not happen overnight.
 Both management and employees will have to completely transition the way they work.
 This requires time, practice and encouragement.